North Carolina Child Abuse Defense Lawyers

 Our Experienced Raleigh Child Abuse Defense Attorneys Are Here for You

 Prosecutors in North Carolina work aggressively to convict defendants charged with child abuse.
 To protect your rights, your family and potentially your freedom, you will need a knowledgeable and understanding criminal defense lawyer in your corner to fight fiercely for you.

-Schedule a free consultation with the experienced legal team at Kurtz & Blum today.
+Schedule a free consultation with the experienced legal team at Kurtz & Blum, PLLC today.
 Our Raleigh child abuse defense lawyers will carefully review your case, answer your questions and provide an honest assessment of all defense options available to you.

 Seth A Blum, Partner

 Most people are horrified when they simply hear that someone has been accused of child abuse.
 As human beings we all understand how important it is to protect our children from harm.
 But in our zeal to protect children emotions sometime cloud our judgment when it comes to the presumption of innocence.

 Some child abuse cases now involve conduct as minor as leaving a child unattended for mere moments.
 Other violent crime cases arise when a child suffers a serious injury and no obvious explanation for the cause of that injury can easily be found.

 Even though the law requires proof beyond a reasonable doubt before someone can be convicted of a crime, in child abuse cases, absence of proof of accident can be seen to equal actual proof of guilt.